ChristianWeitsch/beginnertasks/README.md

 - Add controller endpoints to delete quotes
 - Add controller endpoints to get all quotes of a specified author
 - Add controller endpoints to get all quotes of a specified category

+## Optimizations

+- Add a limiter to how many quotes are being returned